Pyruvate carboxylase

 It is an important anaplerotic reaction that creates oxaloacetate from pyruvate.
-The enzyme is a mitochondrial protein containing a biotin prosthetic group, requiring magnesium or manganese and acetyl-CoA.
+PC contains a biotin prosthetic group and is typically localized to the mitochondria in eukaryotes with exceptions to some fungal species such as Aspergillus nidulans which have a cytosolic PC.
+PC requires magnesium and zinc or manganese for catalysis.
+PC from different organisms exhibit varying degrees of activation by acetyl-CoA, but vertebrate PC typically requires it for activity.

 Pyruvate carboxylase was first discovered in 1959 at Case Western Reserve University by M. F. Utter and D. B. Keech.
-Since then it has been found in a wide variety of prokaryotes and eukaryotes including fungi, bacteria, plants, and animals.
+Since then it has been found in a wide variety of prokaryotes and eukaryotes including fungi, bacteria, and animals.
 In mammals, PC plays a crucial role in gluconeogenesis and lipogenesis, in the biosynthesis of neurotransmitters, and in glucose-induced insulin secretion by pancreatic islets.
 Oxaloacetate produced by PC is an important intermediate, which is used in these biosynthetic pathways.
 In mammals, PC is expressed in a tissue-specific manner, with its activity found to be highest in the liver and kidney (gluconeogenic tissues), in adipose tissue and lactating mammary gland (lipogenic tissues), and in pancreatic islets.
 Activity is moderate in brain, heart and adrenal gland, and least in white blood cells and skin fibroblasts.